Zendro-dev/Zendro-dev.github.io/tutorialSetUp.md

 * * *
 * _**Step 1 (required): Data scheme definition**_

 To generate a model-dependent code that is initially missing within the servers it is necessary to define your data scheme first.
-The data scheme can be defined through a set of data models (tables).
+The data scheme can be defined through a set of data models (it is possible to imagine each data model as a separate table).
  <br/>

  [ > Data Models](dataModels.md)